AhmedBardesy/note-app-with-firebase/README.md

 # notes_app_firebase

-in this app i use firebase services to signin and login via email&password or google account can add a note folder that contains a notes which we can update and delete also add images to the note
+In this app, I utilize Firebase services for signing in and logging in via email & password or Google account.
+Users can create a note folder to store notes that can be updated, deleted, and also include images.